 If you know you’ve got a history of experiencing motion sickness, you probably already know what to do: Bring your motion sickness meds along (make sure it doesn’t make you drowsy), and take them at the appropriate time before the jump.

+Make sure you’ve been drinking.
+By that, of course, we do NOT mean alcohol.
+(Don’t go anywhere near alcohol when you’re skydiving, for any reason!)
 We mean, of course, that you need to be mindful of hydration when you’re making a jump.
-Make the commitment to drink water and other hydrating fluids before and after your skydive–because dehydration is a sneaky beast.
+Commit to drinking water and other hydrating fluids before and after your skydive–because dehydration is a sneaky beast.
 It rears its ugly head with exposure to altitude and it easily hides behind excitement before it strikes.

 …Now’s probably a good time to tell you that we lied.